mojtaba-eshghie/Sindi/README.md

   * `The second predicate is stronger.`
   * `The predicates are not equivalent and neither is stronger.`

 > By default, the comparator uses symbolic reasoning with selective SMT (Z3) for tricky numeric/logical cases.
-You can also plug in a **rules-only** comparator (no SMT) as an optional module (details below).
+You can also plug in a **light** comparator (no SMT) as an optional module (details below).

 ---